 In the late 2010s, the Port Authority eliminated stops on 51-Carrick that were considered dangerous, unpopular or redundant.
 The changes were part of a Port Authority goal of improving its on-time performance.

-Early in the coronavirus pandemic of 2020, the Port Authority implemented a host of measures – disinfecting buses daily, riders boarding and exiting through the rear doors, cash customers boarding free, limiting the number of passengers at a time to allow social distancing by riders and requiring face masks.
-Later, buses returned to regular service, front-door boarding resumed and cash fares were collected.
+Early in the coronavirus pandemic of 2020, the Port Authority implemented a host of measures – disinfecting buses daily, riders boarding & exiting through the rear doors, cash customers boarding free, limiting the number of passengers at a time to allow social distancing by riders & requiring face masks.
+Later, buses returned to regular service, front-door boarding resumed & cash fares were collected.